 His perfect life collapses in 1968, when everyone he loves dies because of him.
 His world collapses.
 For the next decade, he lives in pain and confusion.
 He does not know if he is Raj or John.
 He does not know he is living a dream or dreaming a lie.
 He cannot find the answer until 1980, when he meets a man—a familiar stranger whom he thinks God has sent to help him.

-Bollywood Invasion is actually my first born and it took me three years to write to my own satisfaction.
+Bollywood Invasion is actually my first born and it took me five years to write to my own satisfaction.
 But it is well worth the effort.
 The story-line is filled with many unexpected twists and turns.
 Many popular Beatles songs are beautifully integrated with the plot, providing a unique reading experience.

 An imaginative…rock ‘n’ roll fantasy: Kirkus Review